11-22-2022 |

 This article does not address generation-skipping transfer tax or GST tax.
 The GST rules and exemptions are similar to the other gift and estate tax rules and exemptions, but you should check with your estate planning attorney or tax professional if you are gifting large amounts to grandchildren, more remote descendants, or other people who are more than 37 ½ years younger than you.

-If you think you may need to file a gift tax return, no need to bring out your inner grinch this season and avoid gifts altogether—you can contact me or another estate planning attorney at BrownWinick to help you navigate the gift tax return process and to strategically plan gifts in the future.
+If you think you may need to file a gift tax return, no need to bring out your inner grinch this season and avoid gifts altogether—you can contact an estate planning attorney at BrownWinick to help you navigate the gift tax return process and to strategically plan gifts in the future.

 The material contained in this communication is informational, general in nature and does not constitute legal advice.
 The material contained in this communication should not be relied upon or used without consulting a lawyer to consider your specific circumstances.
 This communication was published on the date specified and may not include any changes in the topics, laws, rules or regulations covered.
 Receipt of this communication does not establish an attorney-client relationship.